wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
-= 1.4 =
+= 1.41 =
-* Optimized the CSS formatting of the employee directory layout for select Internet Explorer versions.
+* Optimized the CSS formatting of the employee directory layout for select Internet Explorer versions, and updated formatting of new custom fields user profile inputs.

 = 1.3 =
 * Added 3 new custom fields where the administrator can edit the labels, and employees can fill in their data.